bbauer87/img-search/README.md

 # Image searching using width and/or height
 Use Python to search image files in specific folder or throught all sub-directories.
-It can find all image formats supported by PIL.
+It can find all image formats supported by Pillow.
 For more information about this: https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html

 # Requirements
-Python 3 + PIL
+Python 3 + Pillow

 # How to use?
 1 - Select if searching in specific folder or in recursive mode;